South East Asia 1789 CE

 Meanwhile, continued population expansion in southern China is leading Austroasiatic-speaking peoples to migrate from there into northern South East Asia.
 They bring with them their wet-rice farming techniques, pioneered by their ancestors in the Yangtze Valley, and this allows their numbers to grow.
 Their rice-farming villages soon dot the rivers and valleys of present-day Burma and Laos.
 Their descendants, notably the Mon and Khmer peoples, will come to form a major part of the population of mainland South East Asia.

 What is happening in South East Asia in 1000BCE

 This region continues to witness movements of populations.
 The Austronesians have established themselves on the coasts and islands of the Philippines, and are now probing outwards to the coasts of Vietnam and Borneo, as well as south-eastwards along the coast of New Guinea and into the Pacific.

 In the west, the Austroasiatic ancestors of the Mon and Khmer peoples are continuing to spread downwards in South East Asia, establishing their rice-growing villages as they go.
 The use of bronze for weapons and decorative objects is also now becoming established among these peoples, as a result of continuing links with southern China.

 To the north, a new group of peoples, the Tibeto-Burmans, are moving down the river valleys of south-east China into northern Burma.

 The Austronesians have, over the past few centuries, been thrusting westwards into the coasts and islands of South East Asia.
-Here, they will become known as the Champa, in Vietnam, the Malays, and the Javanese.
+Here, they will become known as the Champa, the Malays, and the Javanese.

 In the north, the Burmans (including the Pye) are establishing themselves in northern Burma, pushing the Mon and Khmer peoples south and east.